IEEE-UH-Manoa/sab.ieeeatuhm.com/_drafts/stipend.md

 1. Students sacrifice their time to work in any paid position, including those paid in stipends.
 This time is taken away from the same 24 hours available daily for study, sleep, and class attendance, and **cannot be returned**.
 2. The policy exerts a chilling effect on students.
 Under this unclear and potentially damaging policy, students cannot be sure they will be allowed to keep any money paid to them as part of work for the College of Engineering.
 This risks depressing student response and application rates to positions paid through stipends.

-We ask that you issue a clear statement to the student body indicating how the College of Engineering interprets this policy, and what effect it will have on student employment with the College.
+We humbly ask that you issue a clear statement to the student body indicating how the College of Engineering interprets this policy, and what effect it will have on student employment with the College.
 Regardless of whether or not students will be affected, we deserve to be well-informed, so that we can continue to make the most of the educational opportunities available to us.

 Thank you for your time.
 We look forward to hearing from you on this issue.